Right to work: What's behind the laws that make it hard to form a union?

 The PRO Act would end right-to-work laws.
 It would also prohibit employers from holding mandatory anti-union meetings, permanently replacing striking employees, and misclassifying workers as "independent contractors" as means of restricting unionization efforts.

-Despite the clear need for increased worker protections, the PRO Act remains stalled in the deeply divided Senate.
+Despite the clear need for increased worker protections, the PRO Act remained stalled in the deeply divided Senate in the 117th Congress.
+Senators Bernie Sanders and Representatives Bobby Scott and Brian Fitzpatrick reintroduced the legislation in the 118th Congress on February 28, 2023.

 President Biden, who has voiced support for unionizing efforts, has yet to take executive action to pass the much-needed measures.